mitrefccace/busylightapi/README.md

 The BusyLightAPI class is a generic API for any external interface.
 It depends on platform-specific runtime libraries from the hid4java project (see *hid4java\src\main\resources*).
 The BusyLightGUI class is a sample UI that uses the BusyLightAPI class to control the device.

+See the BUSYLIGHTAD.md file for the GUI to integrate with ACE Direct.

 ### Requirements

 * Java SE Development Kit 8